lucidmachine/ericslenk.com/content/md/posts/converting-to-typescript-toolchain.md

 {:title "Converting to TypeScript: Toolchain"
  :date "2019-02-04"
- :tags ["typescript" "ts" "toolchain" "webpack" "javascript" "js" "bitclock"] :description "Upgrade your project's toolchain to build TypeScript alongside JavaScript."}
+ :tags ["typescript" "toolchain" "webpack" "javascript" "bitclock"] :description "Upgrade your project's toolchain to build TypeScript alongside JavaScript."}

 This article assumes that your project is already built using Webpack and structured in a standard